 The Institute of Politics offers around 300 domestic and international internships each summer to undergraduate and graduate students.
 From legislative offices to think-tanks to news agencies, students have the chance to explore internships in a variety of politically-related fields and organizations.
 The IOP's Summer Stipend Program allows students who have already independently secured an internship in politics, policy or a related field to apply for a $2,000 stipend to support their summer work.
 Additionally, while Metcalf internships are not available to graduate students, the IOP has partnered with various UChicago graduate schools to help support paid summer internships for graduate students.

-Please contact Karnika Iyengar, Director of Career Advancement, at firstname.lastname@example.org with any questions.
+Please contact Karnika Iyengar, Director of Career Development, at firstname.lastname@example.org with any questions.

 IOP Summer Internships